-7. LEASE COMMITMENTS
+9. LEASE COMMITMENTS

 The Organization entered into two lease agreements during the year ended June 30, 2017 for office spaces located in Palo Alto and Santa Cruz, California.
 The Organization paid \$1,000,000 in advance lease payments for the Palo Alto lease which is being amortized over the lease term.
-The advance lease payments as of June 30, 2022 and 2021 totaled \$677,723 and \$743,795, and are included in prepaid expenses on the statement of financial position.
 The lease in Palo Alto commenced on May 15, 2017 and expires on July 31, 2031 with two renewal options for additional terms of five years each.
-The lease in Santa Cruz commenced on August 1, 2016 and expired on July 31, 2021.
-As of June 30, 2022, the rent in Santa Cruz is based on a month to month lease term until the Organization signs a one-year lease agreement.
+The lease in Santa Cruz commenced on August 1, 2016 and expires on July 31, 2021.
 Each lease provides for fixed annual lease increases of three percent.